hyojin-park-neuro/neureca/_posts/2023-05-10-funded-phd-studentship.md

 Email subject line should be [PhD application] Your name (First, Last)

 The interview process will consist of two stages.
 The first interview stage will be with the supervisors (provisionally scheduled to take place on **Friday June 9th**).
 Candidates who pass the first stage, will proceed to a second stage with a wider University interview panel (provisionally scheduled **June 22/June 23**).
-If you have any questions, please contact supervisors.
+If you have any questions, please contact the supervisors.

 **Funding Notes** <br>